 This workshop will present and discuss the financial exploitation of an elder through using undue influence, isolation, manipulation, misrepresentation, collusion to set up a process of robbing elder of up to 3 million dollars plus her property.
 It will be from the perspective of the various disciplines involved including the elder abuse investigator and agency, county Corporation Counsel, the guardian of estate who was also an attorney, a private financial forensic investigator, the District Attorney's office, and one of the financial institutions involved.
-Each presenter will discuss their role, perspective, limitations and advantages they had in resolving this case.
-Also discussed will be global lessons learned, the collaborations needed, the commitment of each discipline, the realistic limitations, skills sets needed and the overall role of the APS/EA lead investigative agency in doing financial exploitation case investigation.
+Each presenter will discuss their role, perspective, limitations global lessons learned, the collaborations needed, the commitment of each discipline, the realistic limitations, skills sets needed and the overall role of the APS/EA lead investigative agency in doing financial exploitation case investigation.
 Also there will be a facilitated opportunity to have an open discussion with audience regarding their experiences with financial exploitation and the limitations of current law and statutes.
 Another focus will be in working with clients who are not competent and are unable to clearly articulate their directions or past decisions or understanding of what has happened to their finances and property.